 The business model canvas is a lean startup technique for developing new or documenting existing business models.
 It’s a visual chart that describes your product’s value proposition, infrastructure, customers, and finances.
 What’s more important than the canvas is the process designed for it.
 This process involves making assumptions and then either iterating or validating them based on customer interviews.
 When done the right way, the business model canvas is a great framework for going from idea to product market fit.

 In this article, we’ll be using excerpts of Steve Blank’s video course “How to Build a Startup,” to illustrate and explain each box in the business model canvas.
 We’ll also walk through a real world example of the BMC by using the popular mobile app Instacart as an example.
 At the end, we explain more about the process that you can use to apply the BMC to your own startup.

 Eric Ries, author of “The Lean Startup,” says that startups turn into businesses once they find a repeatable and scalable business model.
 At its core, this type of business model is nothing more than a set of steps that you can follow over and over that generates revenue.

 If you’re a startup and don’t know what your business model isーyou need to find it.
 That’s where the business model canvas comes into play.
 The canvas lets you repeatedly iterate your plan until you have a working business model that has been validated by outside forces.

 Disclaimer: It’s important to note that Instacart did not initially start out with this business model canvas.
-After validating and iterating on their assumptions, they decided the business model canvas (BMC) below was scalable.
+After validating and iterating on their assumptions, they decided the business model canvas (BMC) above was scalable.

 In the following sections, we include a quick video from Steve Blank’s How to Build a Startup course, an explanation of what Instacart put in each box, and some advice about how to apply this to your app.